glennfaison/uptime-checker/README.md

 - A rudimentary unit testing toolkit for testing the application, [litmus](./lib/litmus)

 Through this project, I sought to demonstrate my knowledge of the Node.js API, along with my problem-solving skills with low-level Node.js.

+## Run the project

+- Clone this project, e.g., `git clone https://github.com/glennfaison/uptime-checker`
+- Open the project directory in your terminal, e.g., `cd uptime-checker`
+- Create a file at `./lib/twilight/twilio.config.json`, and use `./lib/twilight/twilio.config.json.example` as template.
+Fill in the details of your Twilio service account to enable the SMS notifications.
+- Start the project with `node .` or `node index.js`.
+- If you want to include the clustering/multithreading feature, run `node index-cluster.js`